 Kado Instructor Training

-Using classical Ikebana forms, Kadö teaches us to see clearly the wisdom in nature, in ourselves and in others.
-The ultimate goal of the Kadö is not to make pleasant flower arrangements, but to cultivate appreciation of every moment, work with obstacles, and develop respect for oneself, for others and for all life forms.
+Using classical Ikebana forms, Kado teaches us to see clearly the wisdom in nature, in ourselves and in others.
+The ultimate goal of the Kado is not to make pleasant flower arrangements, but to cultivate an appreciation of every moment, work with obstacles, and develop respect for oneself, for others and for all life forms.

-This program starts on Saturday October at 18.30 pm and ends on Friday October 13 at 22:00.
+This programme starts on Saturday, October at 18.30 pm and ends on Friday, October 13 at 22:00.
 On arrival day, we encourage you to arrive from 16:00 for registration and check in.
-Dinner is at 18:45 and the program orentation talk starts at 20:00.
-On departure day (October 14), there is no program.
+Dinner is served at 18:45.
+On departure day (October 14), there is no programme.
 You are welcome to stay for lunch.

 This programme is taught in English.
 Free translation into French or other languages to be confirmed.
 Important: Translation services are possible only if you register your request at least two months in advance of the programme